-Whooping Cough (Pertussis)
+Whooping Cough

 Whooping cough, also known as pertussis, is a serious disease, especially in infants.
 Some babies with whooping cough have coughing fits and gasp for air, while others may stop breathing.
 About half of babies younger than 12 months who get whooping cough are hospitalized.
 The good news is that you can help protect your baby.
-By getting the whooping cough vaccine (also called Tdap) during pregnancy, you'll pass antibodies to your baby that will help protect your newborn from this disease from the time he or she is born until your baby gets his first whooping cough vaccination at 2 months of age.
-Doctors and midwives who specialize in taking care of pregnant women agree that the whooping cough vaccine is safe for mom and baby, and is important for women to get during the 27th through 36th week (3rd trimester) of each pregnancy.
+By getting the whooping cough vaccine (also called Tdap) during pregnancy, you'll pass antibodies to your baby that will help protect them from this disease until they are old enough to start getting their own whooping cough vaccinations (DTaP).
+Prenatal care providers agree that the Tdap vaccine is safe for mom and baby, and is important for women to get during the 27th through 36th week (3rd trimester) of every pregnancy.